spongeball/WLED-utils/README.md

 # WLED Preset Editor

 A standalone browser-based editor for WLED `presets.json` files.
-No installation, no server — just open the HTML file and drag in your file.
+No installation, no server.

 ## What it does

 Load a `presets.json` exported from your WLED device, edit it visually, and export it back.
-You can then upload the modified file to your device via the WLED web interface (Config > Security > Backup/Restore).

 The editor lets you: